stepwise-alan/spl-tools/README.md

 make run_toy
 ```

-or by running the file itself.
+Or by running the file itself
 ```
 ./example_toy.sh
 ```